-> Don’t hold back in asking your spouse, family member, or friend to watch over your child for a couple of hours in case you need to rest up.
+Don’t hesitate to ask your spouse, family member, or friend to watch over your child for a few hours if you need to rest up.

-There are plenty of cases like this out there, so don’t think that this is something unique to you.
+There are plenty of cases like this, so don’t think this is something unique to you.

 7. No Need To Worry About Your Post-Baby Figure